Rohan-San/AlgoLab/README.md

 The average case for DFS depends on the structure and size of the graph.
 In a balanced tree or graph with a uniform branching factor, DFS will have a time complexity of O(V + E), similar to the worst case.
 However, if the graph is sparse or has a low average branching factor, the time complexity of DFS can be closer to O(V).

-# Algorithms
-1. Linear Search:
-   - Start from the beginning of the array.
-   - Compare each element with the target value.
-   - If a match is found, return the index of the element.
-   - If the end of the array is reached without finding a match, return -1.

-2. Binary Search (for a sorted array):
-   - Set the low index to the beginning of the array and the high index to the end of the array.
-   - While the low index is less than or equal to the high index:
-     - Calculate the middle index as the average of the low and high indices.
-     - If the middle element is equal to the target, return the middle index.
-     - If the middle element is less than the target, update the low index to mid + 1.
-     - If the middle element is greater than the target, update the high index to mid - 1.
-   - If the target is not found, return -1.

-3. Bubble Sort:
-   - Start from the first element and compare it with the next element.
-   - If the current element is greater than the next element, swap them.
-   - Repeat this process for all elements in the array.
-   - Continue this process for each pass until the array is sorted.

-4. Insertion Sort:
-   - Start with the second element in the array.
-   - Compare the current element with the elements before it, moving them one position ahead if they are greater.
-   - Repeat this process for all elements until the array is sorted.

-5. Merge Sort:
-   - Divide the array into two halves.
-   - Recursively apply merge sort to each half.
-   - Merge the sorted halves by comparing elements and placing them in the correct order.

-6. Quick Sort:
-   - Choose a pivot element from the array (usually the last element).
-   - Partition the array into two parts: elements less than the pivot and elements greater than the pivot.
-   - Recursively apply quick sort to the two partitions.

-7. Depth-First Search (DFS):
-   - Start from a given vertex.
-   - Mark the vertex as visited and print its value.
-   - Explore its adjacent vertices recursively, following an arbitrary order.
-   - Repeat this process for each unvisited vertex until all vertices are visited.

-8. Breadth-First Search (BFS):
-   - Start from a given vertex.
-   - Mark the vertex as visited and enqueue it.
-   - While the queue is not empty:
-     - Dequeue a vertex from the queue and print its value.
-     - Enqueue all unvisited neighbors of the dequeued vertex.
-     - Mark the neighbors as visited.